This is How Many Hours Bloggers Work Per Week

 Promotion

-Estimated time: 2 to 4 hours per week to create content add share it on social media, be it Pinterest, Youtube, or any other.
+Estimated time: 2 to 4 hours per week to create content and share it on social media, be it Pinterest, YouTube, or any other.

-That is, an underway blog will take the blogger around 11 to 19 hours per week.
+That is, an underway blog will take the blogger around 15 to 33 hours per week of work.

 However, ongoing blogs require a posting and maintenance routine.
 So you have weekly commitments.
-Not meeting your blog’s weekly requirements can cause technical problems, as well as delay and compromise the speed of your blog’s growth.
+Not meeting your blog’s weekly requirements can cause technical problems as well as delay the speed of your blog’s growth.

 Here’s how many hours bloggers work per week when making FULL-TIME INCOME

 Full-time bloggers are skilled bloggers who know their craft well.
-They perform researching and writing articles with speed and quality, knowing how to fix human and system errors that sometimes happen to WordPress, exchanging professional emails with agility, and always looking for new ways to increase their sources of income.
+They research and write quality articles FAST, know how to fix human and system errors that sometimes happen to WordPress, and exchange professional emails with agility.
+They’re also always looking for new ways to increase their sources of income.

 Also, many full-time bloggers outsource part of their blogging tasks (since they may have the financial resources for it), for example hiring freelance writers.

-So full-time bloggers may work even fewer hours per week.
+So full-time bloggers may work fewer hours per week.

-Writing two 1200+ word articles per week as a full-time blogger
+Writing four or five 1200+ word articles per week as a full-time blogger

 Maintenance